top of page

 (EN)

-"The Amatis Trio proves the best things come in threes [at the Wigmore Hall]" -MusicOMH
+"AMATIS proves the best things come in threes"

-Lea Hausmann plays an excellent instrument by Jean-Baptiste Vuillaume, generously provided by the Beares International Violin Society.
+Lea Hausmann plays a violin by Jean-Baptiste Vuillaume, generously loaned by the Beares International Violin Society, whilst Samuel continues his search for the cello of his dreams.

 (DE)

-2018 erschien das erste Album des Trios mit Werken von Benjamin Britten, George Enescu und Maurice Ravel.
-Das zweite Album, eine Einspielung von Olivier Messiaens Quatuor pour la fin du temps mit dem Klarinettisten Ib Hausmann, wurde für den Opus Klassik nominiert.
-Die Aachener Zeitung feierte es als »eine der wichtigsten kammermusikalischen Veröffentlichungen der letzten Zeit«.
+2018 erschien ihr Debütalbum bei cAvi/Deutsche Grammophon mit Werken von Britten, Enescu und Ravel.
+Ihre zweite Einspielung – Olivier Messiaens Quatuor pour "la fin du temps" mit Ib Hausmann, Klarinette, wurde für den Opus Klassik nominiert und von der Aachener Zeitung als »eine der wichtigsten kammermusikalischen Veröffentlichungen der letzten Zeit« gefeiert.

-Lea Hausmann spielt ein hervorragendes Instrument von Jean-Baptiste Vuillaume, das ihr großzügig von der Beares International Violin Society zur Verfügung gestellt wird.
+Lea Hausmann spielt eine Violine von Jean-Baptiste Vuillaume, die ihr großzügig von der Beares International Violin Society zur Verfügung gestellt wird.

 Supported by: